HsiangHung/Machine_Learning_Note/ML_fundamentals/README.md

 you see how the Newton method led you to the saddle point at `x = y = 0`.
 In contrast, the gradient descent method will not lead to the saddle point.
 The gradient is zero at the saddle point, but a tiny step out would pull the optimization away as you can see from the gradient above - its gradient on y-variable is negative.

+Note, in a convex function, the local minimum global minimum.
+See the [proof](https://planetmath.org/localminimumofconvexfunctionisnecessarilyglobal).

 [Why is Newton's method not widely used in machine learning?]: https://stats.stackexchange.com/questions/253632/why-is-newtons-method-not-widely-used-in-machine-learning